-I say confidently – from years and years of observing the British class system from a foreigner’s perspective – there is an ingrained belief that poor children are not as bright as wealthier children.
+I’m afraid people will take this research as support for their own ‘gut feelings’ about poor children and education.I say confidently – from years and years of observing the British class system from a foreigner’s perspective – there is an ingrained belief that poor children are not as bright as wealthier children.
 I’ve even heard it said out loud:

 Public policy makes a difference and public policies are determined by the attitudes and choices of a nation’s people.
 Leffel and Suskind stress that an important part of their intervention is teaching parents that “intelligence is malleable and therefore can be increased with effort”.
 The public information campaign that emphasizes the Hart and Risley findings does not reflect ignorance by language researchers about the complexity of the problem.
 It reflects our knowledge that the public and the policy makers they elect are very often convinced that the poor are not worth the effort.